 Emma Bickerstaffe, Senior Research Analyst and Benoit Heynderickx, Principal Analyst, ISF LTD

 Organisations increasingly rely on cloud services, motivated by the benefits of scalability, accessibility, flexibility, business efficiencies and reduced IT costs.
 However, there are several security implications that organisations need to address, including the challenge of verifying identity and managing access to cloud services.

 Cloud services bring added complexity to identity and access management, exacerbated by the distribution of data across a myriad of applications accessed by users from multiple devices and locations.
 Failure to adequately implement user authentication and access control in the cloud can be exploited by attackers to gain access to users’ credentials, manipulate systems and compromise data.

-In this webinar, Senior Research Analyst Emma Bickerstaffe will discuss identity management, access control and user authentication in the cloud environment, and consider how organisations can effectively tackle this security concern.
+In this webinar, Senior Research Analyst Dr Emma Bickerstaffe and Principal Analyst Benoit Heynderickx will discuss identity management, access control and user authentication in the cloud environment, and consider how organisations can effectively tackle this security concern.

 Brian Bork, Technical Content and Events Lead Learn on Demand Systems

 When you think of a cyber range, you probably think about a lot of hardware, a time-consuming set-up and a ton of money.
 Something that’s difficult to build and maintain, and not easily deployed.
 Learn on Demand Systems is out to change that.
 In this webinar, Brian Bork will take you through the ways Learn on Demand Systems empowers you to quickly build, deliver and scaling a new kind of cyber range.

 Why Cyber Ranges aren’t out of reach for your company.

 The theory behind reimagined cyber ranges.